ElliotMoffatt/BulletHell/README.md

 - Below is a link to the game (Don't go there yet, keep reading).
 The game has 2 game modes, Mode X and Mode Y. While the mechanics of the game don't change between these gamemodes, the Dynamic Difficulty Adjustment System (DDA) used changes

+- You can fullscreen the game by pressing F11.

+- This game can be played with keyboard & Mouse or Controller

-- You can fullscreen the game by pressing F11. also the game doesnt have any sound so I recommend listening to <a href="https://youtu.be/QvHoh0T5W7Y" target="_blank">this album by RichaadEB</a> while playing.
+- The game doesnt have any sound so I recommend listening to <a href="https://youtu.be/QvHoh0T5W7Y" target="_blank">this album by RichaadEB</a> while playing.

 - I highly recommend you play through the tutorial first.
 It only takes about 30 seconds.